vdjserver/repertoire-summarization/README.txt

 hierarchies (using LOCI, subgroups, genes, and alleles) of segment counts.

-•  OPTIONALLY ACCOMPANYING the LOCUS.html file sare LOCUS.html.patch files.
+•  OPTIONALLY ACCOMPANYING the LOCUS.html file sare LOCUS.html.patch files (where "LOCUS" is one of the 17 loci : "IGHV", "IGKV", etc.)
 The use and format of these files are described in the vdj_db_dl readme section in further detail.